zhaojingbo918/tfs-reports/README.md

-# tfs-reports
+# TFS Reports

+## Commit history
-Displays the TFS project picker dialog box.
-Once a project is selected, it writes the changeset history to a file.
+Displays TFS project picker dialog box.
+Once a project is selected, it writes its full commit history to a comma delimited file.

-Initial version was taken from [this thread on StackOverflow] (http://stackoverflow.com/questions/10282506/export-tfs-2010-history-to-excel-or-text-document)
+Initial version of this feature was based on [this Stackoverflow thread] (http://stackoverflow.com/questions/10282506/export-tfs-2010-history-to-excel-or-text-document)